GreyZ80/Phantom-Clock-for-24-pin-EPROM-or-ROM-socket-using-DS1215-or-DS1315/README.md

 <img width="450" height="883" alt="image" src="https://github.com/user-attachments/assets/a02c45de-2d7b-4350-a423-e0fda4b3dabc" />

 All this is implemented in the CLK4/CMD program.
 CLK4/CMD can check for existance of the clock.
 It can set time, date and weekday of the clock.
 And it can copy time and date from the clock to the sytem.
 Furthermore the oscillator of the clock can be stopped, which saves battery power consumption.
 This also stops the clock.
+The oscillator is started by setting the clock again.

 ***
 ### Copy file to image file for use with Gotek